-- a.
-Student obtains "Permit To Take Written Comprehensive Examination or Otherwise Demonstrate Competency" from his departmental office or the Graduate School Office. - b.
+- b.
 The student completes comprehensive examination or otherwise demonstrates competency in the departmentally approved equivalent. - c.
-The report of the examination and the examination paper, or the written report confirming that the departmentally approved equivalent has been satisfactorily completed, must be filed by the adviser or the department chairman in the Graduate School Office at least 17 days before the end of the quarter in which the candidate expects to graduate.
+The report of the examination and the examination paper, or the written report confirming that the departmentally approved equivalent has been satisfactorily completed, must be filed by the adviser or the department chairperson in the Graduate School Office at least 17 days before the end of the quarter in which the candidate expects to graduate.
 The report of the examination must be signed by the adviser.
 The report indicating the competency has been demonstrated in the departmentally approved equivalent must be signed by the committee which evaluated the competency.